Golden LEAF has budgeted $35 million for new awards for fiscal year 2025-2026 in existing grant programs, not including scholarships.

 If you’re not sure which program is best for your project idea, contact Golden LEAF program staff.

-Learn more about Golden LEAF scholarships by viewing the scholarships section of this website.
+Learn more about Golden LEAF scholarships.

 The Golden LEAF Board makes all decisions whether to fund projects and the appropriate level of funding.
 (Golden LEAF staff may deem an application ineligible for Board review if the applicant is not eligible or does not follow required processes.)